top of page

 Image by Roma Kaiuk🇺🇦

-Human & Sex Trafficking Victims
+Labor & Sex Trafficking Victims

-Earliest age of abuse.
+Average age of entry.

-Average life expectancy.
+Average years of life after

 of human and sex trafficking victims are